TyrfingMjolnir/dotfiles/README.md

 My main areas of focus for this neovim setup are:
 * Lua for neovim
 * Swift for Vapor
-* XML / XSLT for CoreData aka xcdatamodel, Storyboard, XIB / NIB, EHF, and UBL
+* XML / XSLT for CoreData aka xcdatamodel, Storyboard / XIB / NIB, EHF, and UBL
 * Rust for Yew and RataTUI
 * JSON for UI